Last Updated on July 23, 2021

 Hours: 8:00 am – 9:00 pm, Daily

 Indian Springs has 2 first come, first served soaking pools.
-The larger (6’x8′) holds 4 to 6 people and the smaller (4’x4′) is suitable for 1 or 2 people.
+The larger (6’x8′) holds four to six people and the smaller (4’x4′) is suitable for one or two people.
 We opted for the smaller pool which was perfect for the two of us.
 This review focuses on the smaller pool only.